 1960 - The Dr. Gwendolyn Sully Hudson Residence, 1905 Woodbine Road, Richmond VA 23225.
 Situated next to the James River in the Westover Hills area.
 1225 sf.
 Hudson died in 2006 and the house was willed to her neighbor and personal physician John H. Stevens.
 Dr. Hudson's ashes remain in her treasured house.

 1960 - The Clergy Residence, Community Church of Chapel Hill Unitarian Universalist, 106 Purefoy Road, Chapel Hill.
 Co-designed with NCSU School of Design Professor Cecil Elliott.
 This house and the original sanctuary was used by church ministers until the early 1980's.
 It was a group home for a decade and rental property after that.
 An attractive brick, two-story residential structure with 1,728 gross square feet, it is equally divided between the two floors with four bedrooms and two and one-half baths.
 The modernist design is "upside down" with the bedrooms on the ground floor and the living room, dining room, and kitchen on the second floor.
 The second floor has cathedral ceilings on a 300 sf living room with fireplace.
 The dining room is 146 sq feet opening into the kitchen of 122 sq feet.
 There is also a half bath and small closet on the second floor.
 The second story floors are hardwood.
-The HVAC was replaced in 2004 and is served by natural gas.
-Original construction cost about $24,000.
+The HVAC was replaced in 2004 with gas.

 1960 - The Cecile and Bryce Dewitt Residence, 702 Old School Road, Chapel Hill.
 This was Matsumoto’s largest Triangle area house.
 The 5-bedroom, 3300 sf ranch on 55 acres was built by Frank Walser for two UNC physicists and their four daughters.
 Each daughter had her own room with an outside door leading to a play area.
 After moving away, the Dewitts rented the house to students for 15 years.
 Sold to David and Marsha Warren who added skylights to illuminate the kitchen and family areas.
 Sold in 2013 to Elisabeth and Philip Benfey.
 After considering renovation options, none of which were very practical, they tore down the house.
 Phil Szostak will design a new Modernist house in its place.